girishten/angular-multipage-demo-with-oidc/src/environments/README.md

     Prod - Intended to build for Production Setup.

 PS: Build environments are supposed to supply config according to intended server environment while building.
-And this is different from environments you can find in proxy config.
+And this usage different from environments you can find in proxy config.